LaKardo/bybit/README.md

 - **Evening Star**: Three-candle pattern with a large bullish candle, a small-bodied candle, and a large bearish candle
 - **Three Black Crows**: Three consecutive bearish candles, each closing lower than the previous
 - **Bearish Marubozu**: A bearish candle with no or very small shadows

+#### Complex Chart Patterns

+##### Bullish Patterns
+- **Inverse Head and Shoulders**: A bullish reversal pattern consisting of three troughs, with the middle trough (head) being lower than the two surrounding troughs (shoulders)
+- **Double Bottom**: A bullish reversal pattern consisting of two troughs at approximately the same price level, with a moderate peak in between

+##### Bearish Patterns
+- **Head and Shoulders**: A bearish reversal pattern consisting of three peaks, with the middle peak (head) being higher than the two surrounding peaks (shoulders)
+- **Double Top**: A bearish reversal pattern consisting of two peaks at approximately the same price level, with a moderate trough in between

 <div align="center">
 <img src="https://i.imgur.com/waxVImv.png" alt="Colorful Divider" width="600">